Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Spatial-Spectral ConvLSTM 3-D Neural Network (SSCL3DNN)

 \subsection{B. SSCL3DNN}

-According to the extraordinary structure of ConvLSTM3D, we further extend SSCL2DNN to a new deep model based on ConvLSTM3D, i.e., SSCL3DNN.
+According to the extraordinary structure of ConvLSTM3D, we further extend SSCL2DNN to a new deep model, i.e., SSCL3DNN, based on ConvLSTM3D.
 Different from SSCL2DNN, the whole data cube must be taken as the input of the memory cell in SSCL3DNN.
 Therefore, the intrinsic structure of HSIs can be captured well, and the spatial-spectral features can be well learned to further improve the HSI classification performance.
-Fig. 6 clearly shows the structure of the proposed deep model, and the parameter \(\tau\) is fixed as 1.
+Fig. 2 clearly shows the structure of the proposed deep model, and the parameter \(\tau\) is fixed as 1.

-Especially, PCA is also used to reduce the redundant information in this section, and the first \(K\) components are chosen.
+In particular, PCA is also used to reduce the redundant information in this Subsection, and similarly, the first \(K\) components are chosen.
 With regard to the selection of the size of the convolution kernel, the small kernel size is also considered, which can be set as \(3 \times 3 \times 3 \) or \(5 \times 5 \times 5 \) in the proposed deep model.
 Besides, the size of the pooling kernel in the pooling layer is set as \(2 \times 2 \times 2 \).
-After the cascade of multiple ConvLSTM3D layers and pooling layers, the spatial-spectral features are extracted from the 3-D data cube and subsequently fed into the classification layer to obtain the final classification result.
+After the cascade of multiple ConvLSTM3D layers and pooling layers, the spatial-spectral features are extracted from the 3-D data cube and subsequently fed into the classification layer to obtain the classification results.

-The loss function and optimization method are the same as those of the proposed SSCL2DNN model.
+Although the loss function and optimization method in this Section are the same as those of SSCL2DNN in Section III, the spatial-spectral features \(H_{Li}\) and its 1-D vector form \(h_{Li}\) of each pixel \(x_{i}\) and data processing at each layer in SSCL3DNN are quite different.